Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: Introduction

 With respect to the dual problem of data-driven state estimation, there are only few results available.
 One focus in this area is the design of data-driven unknown-input observers \cite{Turan2021,Shi2022}.
 A data-driven state estimation method that exploits the duality principle of control and estimation is proposed in \cite{Adachi2021}.
 An approach on how to perform data-driven set-based state estimation (without explicitly employing the fundamental lemma) is presented in \cite{Alanwar2021}.

-One important difficulty in the context of data-driven state estimation, that is well known from subspace identification, is that a state sequence can only be determined up to an unknown similarity transformation when only input/output data are available \cite{Van1997}.
-This is problematic, for example, in applications where physically meaningful states are required.
-To overcome this issue, many of the data-driven state estimation methods require an offline (noise-free) measured state sequence \cite{Turan2021,Adachi2021}.
-This form of additional knowledge will also be exploited in this work.
+Recently, while this paper was under review, a data-driven version of the Kalman filter was proposed in \cite{liu2023learning}.
+However, the developed filter does not allow to consider state constraints and the theoretical results rely on the assumption of observability, instead of the less restrictive property of detectability.

 The contributions of this paper are the following.
-First, we propose a data-driven MHE framework and prove robust global exponential stability (RGES) of the resulting estimator for the case of noise-free \textit{offline} collected input, output, and state measurements, where the \textit{online} output measurements are corrupted by some non-vanishing measurement noise (regarded here as the ``nominal" case\footnote{Strictly speaking, this case is not completely nominal, since we consider noise in the online phase.
-The word nominal refers here to the data in the offline phase, when the data are considered to be noise-free.}).
-Second, we introduce a robust data-driven MHE framework and prove practical robust exponential stability (pRES) for the case where, in addition to the measurement noise affecting the online output measurements, the offline measured state and output sequences are also subject to some bounded, non-vanishing measurement noise.
-This is regarded as the ``robust" case.
-Although both proposed MHE frameworks are robust with respect to online measurement noise, the second is also robust against offline measurement noise.
+We introduce a robust data-driven MHE framework for detectable linear systems and prove practical robust exponential stability (pRES) for the setting where, in addition to the measurement noise affecting the online output measurements, the offline measured state and output sequences are also subject to some bounded, non-vanishing measurement noise.

-Note that a preliminary version of parts of this work is available in the conference proceedings \cite{Wolff2021}.
-Here, we consider a different proof technique regarding the nominal case that leads to improved state estimation error bounds.
-Furthermore, we treat the robust case which has not been considered in \cite{Wolff2021}.
-Finally, our numerical example is substantially more exhaustive, since, e.g., we here compare the performance of the data-driven MHE to the performance of a model-based MHE.
+Note that a preliminary version of a nominal case (i.e., noise-free offline data) is available in the conference proceedings \cite{Wolff2021}.
+Here, we additionally treat the case of noisy offline data and reduce (some of) the conservatism in the state estimation error bounds.
+Furthermore, our numerical example is substantially more exhaustive, since, e.g., we here compare the performance of the data-driven MHE scheme to the performance of a model-based MHE scheme.